 Usage: The quantity of gas, in decatherms (Dths), that is delivered off the PG&E system to the end-use customer(s) for that balancing entity.
 This is the demand deemed to be used, in order to determine the daily imbalance.
 For noncore customers (i.e., NBAA or NGSA), the usage is equal to the actual daily meter reading quantities.
-For core customers (i.e. CTARGAS) the usage is equal to the Determined Usage for all non-OFO days and is equal to the 24-Hour Forecast for all OFO Days.
-It is important to note that both the Determined Usage and the 24-
+For core customers (i.e. CTARGAS) the usage is equal to the Determined Usage8.
+It is important to note that both the Determined Usage and the 24-Hour Forecast are forecasts that are made 24-hours and 48-hours prior to the end of the gas day, respectively.